TaikiSan21/PAMpal/docs/StandardCalcs.md

 ## roccaWhistleCalcs

-Whistle calculations are a reimplementation of the ROCCA calculations currently present in Pamguard with permission from Julie and Michael Oswald.
+Whistle and calculations are a reimplementation of the ROCCA calculations currently present in Pamguard with permission from Julie and Michael Oswald.
 More details can be found in:

 Oswald et al (2007) "A tool for real-time acoustic species identification of delphinid whistles", J. Acoust.
 Soc.
 Am.
 122 587

+**NOTE**: Support for GPL detections has been added as of PAMpal version 0.15.0.
+The GPL Detector stores contours similar to the Whistle & Moan Detector, so PAMpal uses the same function for both.

 ## standardCepstrumCalcs

 **ici** is the median ICI value across the detected contour.
 **duration** is the length in seconds of the contour **iciSlope** is the slope of the ICI contour, given by fitting a line to the contour data using the `lm` function